noraeisner/LATTE/README.md

 **--o** If the input target list option is chosen, the program will check whether each target has already been analysed, in which case it will skip this target.
 If you do not wish to skip targets that have already been assessed use this in order to specify the 'overwrite' option.
 When the program is run interactively (not with an input file) this option has no effect.

+**--auto** When looking at the FFIs, the default option is that you choose both the large and small apertures interactivelty.
+In order for the system to choose them run the command with '--auto'.

 **--nickname** In order to keep track of all of the candidates, it can be useful to asign them a nickname.
 This can be entered here which will simply change the name of the folder at the end.

-**--tic** You can skip the box to enter the tic ID by entering it in the command line with e.g. --tic=55525572.

-**--sector** You can skip entering the sectors by entering them in the command line with e.g. --sector=2,5.
-You will need to know in what sectors this target was observed.

 **--FFI** If you want to look at a FFI write '--FFI' in the command line.

-**--auto** When looking at the FFIs, the default option is that you choose both the large and small apertures interactivelty.
-In order for the system to choose them run the command with '--auto'.
+**--north** If you want all the images to be oriented due north (this is not the default as it takes longer to run)

+**--new-path** If you want to define a new path to store the data.

 ### Example